Galileo-dev/Dynamic-Wallpaper/README.md

 9. Then hit ok until exited.

 ## How to Change images
+First you need to get some images.
+I would suggest you check out this website (https://dynamicwallpaper.club/gallery)

 Images are stored in the ``` stored_images ``` folder.
 The image names refelect at what time the program will change the wallpaper.
 So if an images name is ```14.jpeg``` the wallpaper will change to that image at ```14:00``` or 2pm and so on.